do you want to know how to care for orchids? it's easy

 Many orchids take several years before they flower.
 With mature plants you can enjoy their beautiful flowers without waiting for years.

-Phalaenopsis are an exception, they flower while they are very young.
+Phalaenopsis are an exception; they flower while they are very young.
 But even a young phalaenopsis may take a year before they flower.

-So to be safe, purchase orchid plants that are already flowering.
+So, to be safe, purchase orchid plants that are already flowering.

 Watering Orchids

-Correct watering is the most important part of orchid care.
+Correct watering is the most important part of how to care for orchids.

-Follow the 1, 2 and 3 of watering orchids.
+Follow the 1, 2 and 3 of watering orchids:

+1. Water early in the day to prevent leaf diseases.
 Moisture on the leaves during cool night temperatures can cause leaf diseases.

 Take special care when watering phalaenopsis to not get water down in the crown where the leaves attach together.
 This may cause crown rot and the eventual demise of the plant.

-#2 Water until you see water coming out of the bottom of the pot.
+2. Water until you see water coming out of the bottom of the pot.

 Thorough watering will flush the extra salts out of the pot.
 Salt build-up in the pot may cause the roots to burn.